Plot: An angry Romulan known as Nero vows revenge on the Federation in this sci-fi space epic prequel/reboot of the original Star Trek.

 Chris Pine of course plays James T. Kirk who was Captain of the Starship Enterprise in the original series.
 He was obnoxious and cocky, but you knew from the performance there was a great leader brewing inside him.
 It’s hard to believe that this actor was in Just my Luck with Lindsey Lohan.
 There really isn’t a weak performance here.
 Without a doubt the best acting I’ve seen so far this year.

 I really don’t have much to complain about.
 I thought at times the music could have been better and wished it could have matched the epic scope of the film more, but I enjoyed it as time went on.
 The jokes at times got a little goofy and juvenile, especially with the character of Scotty (Simon Pegg) and his relationship with a small alien side-kick.
 Maybe this was some obscure throwback to the fans, I don’t know, but I found it annoying.
 But these moments were very minimal and the jokes are very funny for the most part.
 In a sci-fi movie like this, it’s easy to roll your eyes and sigh at the comedy, but not here.
 There are few misfires.
 I loved it all.

-The best part about this movie is that it packs so much action in but develops the characters so well.
+The best part about this movie is that it packs in so much action but develops the characters so well at the same time.
 J.J.
 Abrams knocked this franchise out of the park.
 I can’t speak for Trekkies who I’m sure will be going over this film frame by frame, but I can’t imagine they would be disappointed.
 And for non Star Trek fans, you can go into this with no knowledge of the series and still love it.
 The ability to please the fans and bring in a new audience at the same time is the true mark of a great filmmaker.

 Rating: 9.0 out of 10.